Last updated April 8, 2026 · Next update expected early May

 About this data

 This snapshot uses publicly available data from the ICE Mortgage Monitor, which tracks loan-level performance across the majority of the U.S. mortgage market.
-The primary sources are the March 2026 and December 2025 ICE Mortgage Monitor reports.
+The primary sources are the April 2026 ICE Mortgage Monitor report (released April 6, 2026) and March 2026 ICE Mortgage Monitor.